-- BankservAfrica is dependent on the participant's risk management processes to ensure that indirect participant risks are appropriately managed.
-The Sponsoring Bank remains liable for the non-technical risks introduced into the National Payment System by the sponsored entity.
+- BankservAfrica places reliance on the participant's risk management processes to ensure that indirect participant risks are appropriately managed.
+The Sponsoring Bank remains liable for the nontechnical risks introduced into the National Payment System by the sponsored entity.
 This responsibility is described in the Master Services Agreement (Addendum B15).
 BankservAfrica does however get involved from a user specification perspective to ensure that the tiered participants are able to connect to BankservAfrica and so forth.
-It is also then able to access technical information of the tiered participants. - The first-tier participants are supervised by the SARB, the Payment System Management Body and PCH PGs and all the subsequent tiers are bank approved and require a due diligence to be undertaken by the sponsoring bank to ensure that they do not introduce systemic risk into the National Payment System.

-- All settlement data is submitted via SAMOS to the SARB, and the SARB monitors the proportion of activity that is occurring in respect of both direct and indirect participants.
+It is also then able to access technical information of the tiered participants. - The first-tier participants are supervised by the SARB, the Payment System Management Body and PCH PGs and all the subsequent tiers are bank approved and require a due diligence to be undertaken by the sponsoring bank to ensure that they do not introduce systemic risk into the National Payment System. - All settlement data is submitted via SAMOS to the SARB, and the SARB monitors the proportion of activity that is occurring in respect of both direct and indirect participants.
 BankservAfrica reporting reflects the settlement breakdown between sponsored and sponsoring banks per service per settlement window.
-BankservAfrica provides this information to the sponsoring banks (as it is responsible for managing the risk profile of the indirect participant) as well as in certain instances to PASA or the NPSD, if requested. - BankservAfrica has a mature Risk Management Framework and standard risk management processes will apply if any tiered participant does pose an obvious risk to BankservAfrica's operations, which may include approaching a sponsoring bank to discuss the risks that an indirect participant poses should it be deemed necessary to do so.
+BankservAfrica provides this information to the sponsoring banks (as it is responsible for managing the risk profile of the indirect participant) as well as in certain instances to PASA or the NPSD, if requested.

+BankservAfrica has a mature Risk Management Framework and standard risk management processes will apply if any tiered participant does pose an obvious risk to BankservAfrica's operations, which may include approaching a sponsoring bank to discuss the risks that an indirect participant poses should it be deemed necessary to do so.
+From the perspective of BankservAfrica's role as the PayShap Scheme Manager, it is able to leverage this position to engage with PayShap Scheme participants to manage the risks that they might pose to the PayShap Scheme (and consequently, the PayShap Payment System).

-From an RCSO perspective, the following key consideration are applicable:
+From an RCSO perspective, the following key considerations are applicable:

 - Indirect participants participate via their PPSP (Payment Processing Servicing Provider or Hub), Integrator or via a domestic ACH.
 Information relating to indirect participants is collected at the time of bringing them onto the service and updated upon the participant's request for change.
-The PPSP is responsible for the settlement of its participants (indirect participants to TCIB).
-This poses a risk to BankservAfrica as the PPSP could have many participants.
-The evaluation of this risk can be determined by adding up the debit cap exposure by indirect participants. - Participants are supervised by the TCIB Scheme Manager.
+The PPSP is responsible for the settlement of its participants (indirect participants to TCIB). - Participants are supervised by the TCIB Scheme Manager.
 Oversight of all participants, as well as the Scheme Manager is provided by the SADC PSOC.
-Interdependencies between the direct and indirect participants will be based on them meeting their settlement obligations. - TCIB will be able to monitor the settlement obligations and transaction volumes of indirect participants versus the settlement obligations and transaction volumes of direct participants.
+Interdependencies between the direct and indirect participants will be based on them meeting their settlement obligations. - The RCSO is able to monitor the settlement obligations and transaction volumes of indirect participants versus the settlement obligations and transaction volumes of direct participants.
 The risk profile of an indirect participant via a PPSP is undertaken by the PPSP, and similarly, the risk profile of an indirect participant via an ACH or Integrator, is undertaken by its sponsoring Settlement Bank. - The criteria used by BankservAfrica to determine when mitigating actions are required, is the extent (or frequency) to which participants (direct or indirect) reach their debit cap limit, by currency.